 In Table 2, we present the results of univariate regressions individually relating the variables capturing more traditional explanations of gender segregation to the log odds of male employment.
 The first row shows a coefficient from a regression of the log odds of male employment on the DOT variable for physical strength.
 All occupational attributes are normalized to have mean 0 and standard deviation one, so the estimates are interpreted as the change in the log odds associated with a one standard deviation increase in a skill.
 As expected, occupations with higher demands for physical strength have higher log odds, indicating that there are more men in these occupations.
-This effect is substantial:. a one standard deviation increase in the physical strength measure is associated with a 0.723 increase in the log odds of male employment in 1970 and a 0.996 increase in 2012.
-In 2012 the odds of male employment are just over 270 percent (exp(0.996)) higher than the odds of female employment in an occupation one standard deviation above the mean in physical strength.
-The DOT physical strength variable alone accounts for 14% of the variation in the log odds in 1970, and 32% in 2012
+This effect is substantial: a one standard deviation increase in the physical strength measure is associated with a 0.723 increase in the log odds of male employment in 1970 and a 0.996 increase in 2012.
+In 2012 the odds ratio is just over 2.7 in an occupation one standard deviation above the mean in physical strength.
+The DOT physical strength variable alone accounts for 14% of the variation in the log odds in 1970, and 32% in 2012.